-- 1. NZNGOs will complete a self-assessment against the eligibility criteria and due diligence standards in Annex 2 and confirm that they are able to provide all mandatory documentation.13 If the NZNGO assesses that it satisfies due diligence standards after completing the form in Annex 3, then it can submit a concept note in Annex 4. - 2.
-If the concept note is approved, then the NZNGO will be invited to submit all mandatory documentation for due diligence.
-This submission will be reviewed by an external provider to recommend to MFAT whether the NZNGO meets the due diligence standards.
+1. NZNGOs will complete a self-assessment against the eligibility criteria and due diligence standards in Annex 2 and confirm that they are able to provide all mandatory documentation.
+If the NZNGO assesses that it satisfies due diligence standards after completing the form in Annex 3, then it can submit a concept note in Annex 4.